-This is the eighth complaint regarding IFC's Harmon Hall project.
+This is the seventh complaint received by CAO regarding Harmon Hall.

-3. ASSESSMENT SUMMARY
+3. ASSESSMENT

-The purpose of a CAO assessment is to clarify issues and concerns raised by the Complainant(s) and to help Complainant(s) and companies determine whether they wish to engage in a voluntary CAO-convened dispute resolution process or prefer for their concern to be handled by CAO compliance to appraise IFC's performance vis-à-vis the project.
+The purpose of a CAO assessment is to clarify issues and concerns raised by complainants, to understand how relevant other stakeholders see the situation, and to help complainants and companies determine with which of CAO's two functions to engage going forward: should they enter a voluntary dispute resolution process facilitated by CAO, or opt for an compliance review of the IFC's performance vis-à-vis the project.

 During the assessment, CAO does not gather information to make a judgment on the merits of the complaint.
 (See Annex A for a complete description of the CAO complaint handling process.)

-The CAO assessment of the complaint consisted of:

-- Desk review of project documents - Written correspondence and phone interview with the Complainant, the Company and Nexxus representatives.
+The CAO assessment of the complaint consisted of desk review of project documents and written correspondence and phone interviews with the complainant, Harmon Hall and Nexxus representatives.

-The Complainant's perspective:
+The complainant's perspective: